kovidgoyal/calibre/manual/edit.rst

 preview and save.
 The rest of this manual will discuss the various tools and features present to allow you to perform specific tasks efficiently.

-The Files Browser
+The File Browser
 ------------------

 .. image:: images/files_browser.png
-    :alt: The Files Browser
+    :alt: The File Browser
     :class: float-left-img

-The :guilabel:`Files Browser` gives you an overview of the various files inside the book you are editing.
+The :guilabel:`File Browser` gives you an overview of the various files inside the book you are editing.
 The files are arranged by category, with text (HTML) files at the top, followed by stylesheet (CSS) files, images and so on.
 Simply double click on a file to start editing it.
 Editing is supported for HTML, CSS